 - 1. Precertification required. - 2.
-Marymount and Mercy employees are subject to family planning exclusions including transgender services, infertility treatment, abortion, vasectomy, Depo Provera and tubal ligation.
-The family planning exclusion also pertains to oral contraceptives, except where clinically appropriate. - 3.
+Marymount and Mercy Hospital employees are subject to Religious Exemption and are not eligible for the following: transgender services and family planning services which include infertility treatment, abortion, vasectomy, contraceptive implants, Depo Provera, IUD, tubal ligation, and oral contraceptives, except if clinically appropriate. - 3.
 The Outpatient coverage for the Behavioral Health Benefit Program includes any outpatient services provided by a behavioral health practitioner for chronic pain management, sleep disorder, aftercare groups for substance abuse, and/or pre and post gastric surgery visits.
 There is no coverage for school meetings by outpatient behavioral health practitioners. - 4.
 Psychological and Neuro-Psychological Testing: Up to 8 hours of testing are automatically reimbursed without precertification.
 Testing must be done by trained Behavioral Health Specialists. - 5.
 Hearing aids are only covered when provided by a Cleveland Clinic provider.
 There is no coverage for any other provider.